shaguniitb/ath-hugo/content/lab.md

 **PhD semester project students:** Sudhamshu Hosamane, Nayana Kirasur, Alice Zhang (CMU)

 ## Come work with us!

-I am looking to accept 1-2 doctoral students starting Fall 2025.
+I am looking to accept 1-2 doctoral students currently.
 If you are a prospective PhD student interested in working with me, please apply to the Rutgers SCI PhD program and mention me in your application materials.

 If you are a current PhD, Master’s, or undergraduate student at Rutgers interested in working with me, please email me (sj917 [at] rutgers [dot] edu) with your CV/resume and research interests.
 I use various methods in my research --- interviews, surveys, online experiments, and large-scale data analyses.
 Please indicate your skills and experiences related to any of these methods.

 I am particularly interested in working with students who want to work on the following:

 1. Any of the ongoing projects (listed above)
-2. Extending an ongoing project in the lab
+2. Extending a published or ongoing project in the lab
-3. Exploring new ideas on the topic of human-algorithm interactions
+3. Exploring new ideas on the topic of platform governance